aldin-alagic/cpsrk-app/README.md

 # Overview

-This is a React application that provides a mock product cart page.
-This application was an entry requirement for Speck Academy.
+This is a React application that is going to be used for CPSRK job fair "Tjedan Karijera 2021".
+The website provides the information about the companies, events, timetables, registration to fair's events.

 # Requirements
 Application uses ReactJS 17.0.1.